 "Switching to a mild cleanser can also help reduce itching," said Stone, a professor of dermatology at the Southern Illinois University School of Medicine.
 "Be sure to gently pat the skin dry after your bath or shower, as rubbing the skin can be irritating."

 Stone, who also is the school's director of clinical research, recommended applying moisturizer after getting out of the bath or shower.
 Ointments and creams tend to be more effective than lotions, he said.

 Be sure to check the ingredients in skin-care products, Stone said, because deodorant soaps, alcohol-based toners and products that contain fragrance can irritate dry, sensitive skin.

 People tend to wash their hands more often in the winter to rid themselves of potentially harmful germs, he said.
 If you clean your hands frequently, hand sanitizers are a good alternative.

 It's a good idea to apply hand cream after each hand-washing, Stone said.
 If the skin on your hands needs more help, dab petroleum jelly on them before bed.
 If your hands are frequently immersed in water, wear waterproof gloves.

 Stone suggested using a humidifier to add moisture to your home's air.
 He also recommended wearing soft fabrics that breathe, such as 100 percent cotton.
 With wool or other rough fabrics, wear a soft fabric underneath, he said.

 If these measures don't relieve your dry skin, you may require a prescription ointment or cream, Stone said.
 Dry skin can be a sign of an underlying health condition, such as eczema, he said.

-Explore further: Face-washing tips for healthier-looking skin
+Explore further: Coping tips for winter skin

 The American Osteopathic College of Dermatology has more about dry skin.